CealusVox/ritoskin/README.md

 3. Ensure you have the necessary dependencies installed.

 > [!IMPORTANT]
-> RitoSkin requires [Ritobin](https://github.com/moonshadow565/ritobin) to function correctly.
-After downloading Ritobin, place it in the `resources` folder of your RitoSkin location.

-> [!IMPORTANT]
 > RitoSkin requires `cslol-dll.dll` to function correctly.
 Please obtain this file in accordance with LeagueToolkit's licensing terms and place it in the `resources\cslol` folder of your RitoSkin installation.

 ### Why isn't `cslol-dll.dll` included in the resources folder?